Post-Traumatic Stress Disorder (PTSD)

 This can include experiencing a traumatic event firsthand, watching others be subjected to trauma, or being exposed to the details of a violent or traumatic event repeatedly.
 However, it can additionally include learning that a loved one was exposed to trauma.

 In some instances, the underlying causes of PTSD are determined to be medical in nature.
 For instance, a person may have chemical imbalances that have created a “fight or flight” response that’s easily triggered.
-Taking medications for PTSD can alleviate sleep-related symptoms such as insomnia and disturbing dreams.
+Medication-assisted treatment (MAT) for PTSD can alleviate sleep-related symptoms such as insomnia and disturbing dreams.
 It can also minimize or prevent flashbacks, feelings of frustration and aggression, and the need to shut down socially and emotionally.